 Congress, like the Administration, appears to have divergent views on the mechanisms for promoting regime change, although there appears to be widespread agreement in Congress that regime change is desirable and an appropriate U.S. policy.
 However, there is substantial disagreement over whether a major military offensive is the most desirable option for achieving that objective.
 On December 20, 2001, the House passed H.J.Res.
 75, by a vote of 392-12, calling Iraq's refusal to readmit U.N. weapons inspectors a "mounting threat" to the United States.
-The resolution did not call for new U.S. steps to overthrow Saddam Husayn but a few Members, including Representative Benjamin Gilman and Representative Dana Rohrabacher, called for the overthrow of Saddam Husayn in their floor statements in support of the resolution.
+The resolution did not call for new U.S. steps to overthrow Saddam Hussein but a few Members called for the overthrow of Saddam Hussein in their floor statements in support of the resolution.